Table of Contents

 You can use negative emotions for positive purposes.

-If you hate your current job, remind yourself of this fact when you lack the energy and motivation to map out your next move.
+If you hate your job, remind yourself of this fact when you lack the energy and motivation to map out your next move.
 Don’t let yourself off the hook like most people do.

-- They spend their weekends on leisure activities, partying, and drinking.
+• They spend their weekends on leisure activities, partying, and drinking.

-- They spend their evenings watching hours of television.
+• They spend their evenings watching hours of television.

-- Overall, they use their soul-sucking job as an excuse to keep themselves distracted.
+• Overall, they use their soul-sucking job as an excuse to keep themselves distracted.

 This resets their mind just enough for them to go back to work each week.

-I’ve often made the remark that employers are smart enough to give you some time off.
+Employers are smart enough to give you some time off.
 If you had to work every single day with no breaks, you’d realize how much you’re wasting your life doing what you hate.

 They give you the weekends to help you forget.